← Back to Articles

 Limited liability company (s.r.o.)

-Opening an s.r.o. adds meaningful administrative overhead — accounting, annual financial statements, separate business bank account — but it can be beneficial at very high incomes or when you want to retain profit in the company rather than withdraw it immediately.
+Opening an s.r.o. adds meaningful administrative overhead — accounting, annual financial statements, separate business bank account — but it can be beneficial when you retain profit in the company rather than withdraw it immediately, need limited liability, or have other commercial reasons for a company.

 The company pays 21% corporate tax on profit.
 If you then pay yourself dividends, those are subject to 15% withholding tax.
-There are no health or social insurance contributions on dividends.
-The two-layer taxation makes it expensive if you withdraw everything, but attractive if you leave money in the company for later investment.
+Dividends themselves carry no health or social insurance contributions — but if you take no salary and have no other employment or self-employment coverage, you personally owe a separate, flat OBZP self-payer health insurance premium of 3,024 CZK/month (36,288 CZK/year).
+Unlike OSVČ insurance, this cost doesn't scale with profit, so it matters most at lower income levels.
+The two-layer taxation makes withdrawing everything expensive, but leaving money in the company for later investment is more attractive.

 Example — 1,000,000 CZK (~40,000 EUR) gross profit, zero company expenses: